 Utilizing the wide sole, the D9 hybrid cleanly moves over the turf without snagging to produce the clean contact that golfers need from their hybrids.

-The Wilson hybrid creates high ball speed with a thin, hot face, even on off-center shots.
+The Wilson hybrid golf club creates high ball speed with a thin, hot face, even on off-center shots.
 The club’s forgiving nature keeps shots toward the target without a loss in ball speed.

 The hybrid features Variable Face Technology to ensure golfers get high ball speeds and a tall arcing launch.
 Ideal for mid handicappers, the Wilson Staff D9 Hybrid offers impressive distance with consistent contact.